Interactive wizard

 - Reliability — Consistency across similar tasks

-Tip: Use nestor agent trust coder to view a detailed trust breakdown for any agent.
+Tip: Use npx nestor-sh agent trust coder to view a detailed trust breakdown for any agent.